DevOpsBootcamp/website/source/daycamp_introtrack_session1.rst

 * Shell prompt
     * ``$``
     * ```literal stuff in backticks```
-* foo, bar, baz, username, etc.
+* metasyntactic variables: foo, bar, baz, username, etc.

 How to get (to) Linux
 ---------------------